 Many American elections have been harsh and difficult.
 Without Donald Trump, however, the 2015-2016 presidential campaign would not have been anywhere near as tumultuous, fearful, absurd and cruel.

-Not one of the sixteen other 2016 Republican presidential candidates would have thought to ban all Muslim immigrants; bully and insult dozens of leaders on all sides as if imitating the most selfish and immature children of elementary school age; pour praise on terrible demagogues like Muammar Gaddafi, Vladimir Putin, Bashar al-Assad, Kim Jong Un and Saddam Hussein; aggressively promote forms of torture worse than waterboarding; advocate for killing terrorist’s families; constantly talk about building a wall across our southern border; display fiercely authoritarian and sociopathic tendencies against anyone who challenges them or if it increases their celebrity in even the tiniest manner; make a wide range of outlandishly racist, misogynist and bigoted statements repeatedly; denigrate Mexicans in a sweeping damnation; sympathize with KKK members and other hate groups; overtly incite violence at campaign rallies and promise to pay legal fees for supporters who act on his pleas; suggest dropping a nuclear bomb on ISIS; deeply question a federal judge’s ability to do their job fairly because of their ethnic background; invoke numerous wild conspiracy theories about other candidates; and effusively and narcissistically praise themselves daily as if worshiping a supernatural god.
+Not one of the sixteen other 2016 Republican presidential candidates would have thought to ban all Muslim immigrants; bully and insult dozens of leaders on all sides as if imitating the most selfish and immature children of elementary school age; frequently pour praise on terrible demagogues like Muammar Gaddafi, Bashar al-Assad, Saddam Hussein, Kim Jong Un and Vladimir Putin; aggressively promote forms of torture worse than waterboarding; advocate for killing terrorist’s families; constantly talk about building a wall across our southern border; display fiercely authoritarian and sociopathic tendencies against anyone who challenges them or if it increases their celebrity in even the tiniest manner; repeatedly make a wide range of outlandishly racist, misogynist and bigoted statements; denigrate Mexicans in a sweeping damnation; sympathize with KKK members and other hate groups; overtly incite violence at campaign rallies and promise to pay legal fees for supporters who act on his pleas; suggest dropping a nuclear bomb on ISIS; deeply question a federal judge’s ability to do their job fairly because of their ethnic background; invoke numerous wild conspiracy theories about other candidates; and effusively and narcissistically praise themselves daily as if worshiping a supernatural god.
 It’s true that many of those types of things (with the notable exception of the self-aggrandizing techniques) were encouraged and said in hyper-macho, alienating and fear-mongering ways by a whole lot of Republican leaders in recent decades (which puts much culpability on their shoulders for what has happened in this campaign), but no one had ever taken it to the Trumpesque extreme.

 Clinton is certainly a flawed candidate in many ways.
 Are we willing to equally and honestly evaluate Trump’s seriously dangerous behavior and glaring deficiencies in knowledge?

 For a wide array of reasons, this next line will inspire shock, frustration or mockery from many readers.
 According to a long list of non-partisan fact checking organizations that get criticized for being both too liberal and too conservative, Clinton is among the most honest politicians in America today.
 Politifact, for example, has been labeled as unfairly biased in one direction by MSNBC’s Rachel Maddow and the opposite by the Republican National Committee.
 Given the decades of intense negative publicity about her, whether grounded in reality or not, one might say that the standard for truthfulness in this case hovers much too low.
-The evidence from a very wide range of media, academics and independent analysts show, however, that she tells the truth more consistently than a large percentage of her peers.
+The evidence from a very wide range of media outlets, academics and independent analysts show, however, that she tells the truth more consistently than a large percentage of her peers.
 These researchers have consistently rated the extensive catalog of thoroughly studied statements of Clinton at about 25%, much like John Kasich from the other party (see slideshow below).
 Those same groups give Trump a score of 3%.
 Even if by some chance the researchers are wrong by 5% or 10%, the difference is still startling.
 Trump’s far-fetched claims number in the multiple hundreds.
 In just one speech, fact checkers found 25 outlandishly false assertions:

 This comparison does not excuse the many instances in which Clinton told us outright false information or half-truths.
 And maybe this collective analysis further reveals how morally murky is the space inhabited by powerful people in America (or in any country, to various degrees).